-Error Resolution Time of Discovery Penalty Issued Both the deck and the The deck must be Before the start of round 1 Warning Penalty deck list are legal, but do corrected to match the In between rounds Escalated Penalty, Game not match each other. list.
-Loss for next round During a round Escalated Penalty, Game Loss The deck list is illegal, The list must be corrected Before the start of round 1 Warning Penalty but the deck itself is legal. to match the deck.
+Error Resolution Time of Discovery Penalty Issued Both the deck and the Either the deck or the Before the start of round 1 Warning Penalty deck list are legal, but do deck list must be changed In between rounds Escalated Penalty, Game not match each other. to ensure that both match Loss for next round each other.
+During a round Escalated Penalty, Game Loss The deck list is illegal, The list must be corrected Before the start of round 1 Warning Penalty but the deck itself is legal. to match the deck.
 In between rounds Escalated Penalty, Game Loss for next round During a round Escalated Penalty, Game Loss The deck list is legal, but The deck must be Before the start of round 1 Warning Penalty the deck itself is illegal. corrected to match the In between rounds Escalated Penalty, Game list.
-Loss for next round During a round Escalated Penalty, Game Loss Both the deck list and the Player must create a legal Before the start of round 1 Escalated Penalty.
-Also, a deck itself are illegal. deck list and then match Match Loss for the first the deck to it, then have round. both checked and approved by a Floor judge.
+Loss for next round During a round Escalated Penalty, Game Loss

+Both the deck list and the deck itself are illegal.
+Player must create a legal deck list and then match the deck to it, then have both checked and approved by a Floor judge.
+Before the start of round 1 Escalated Penalty.
+Also, a Match Loss for the first round.
 The player is In between rounds Disqualification Disqualified.
 During a round Disqualification